|Page 1 of 54:|| |

 In 1954, Kurosawa made foreign film history with Seven Samurai.
 Everything about this film is just absolutely terrific.
 The film lasts around 3 1/2 hours, and every minute of it is unbelievable filmmaking.
 Kurosawa's blend of stellar craft, captivating cinematography, ravishing art direction, and unforgettable characters makes this one of the most intelligent films ever made.
 The first hour is devoted to devoloping the many four-dimensional characters which inhabit the film throughout.
 When watching the film, the audiece cares for, trusts, mourns and ultimately believes every single attribute the characters have.
 Samurai set up the way that many action films are made today; films like Predator and Alien still work within it's boundaries.
 The battle scenes are terrific and the fast-paced editing is ground-breaking.
 If people have a problem with subtitles and long movies, then see this and your opinions will change.
 The sheer filmmaking of Kurosawa will not disappoint.
 Also see Yojimbo and High & Low.

-is commonly thought of as his masterpiece.
-Seven Samurai is unlike any other
+one which is commonly thought of as his masterpiece.
+Seven Samurai is

 The premise: in chaotic 16th century Japan, as marauders threaten raid villages, one village hires samurai to defend it from a group of bandits.
 Yet Kurosawa (also co-writer) developed these characters in a way unheard of for what might pass as an epic action film.
 To its astonishing credit, through all of its 207 minutes running time, Seven Samurai never falters or bores.
 And if the script is a marvel in itself, the acting and production design than derive from it are nothing short of superlative.
 It is said that Kurosawa forced the villagers (from supporting role to mere extra) to live together as a community during production and be their characters, each and every one of which he had drawn out specifically.
 This unusual technique gave Seven Samurai a feel of authenticity unparalleled in film history.